swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 }
 ```

 This is a fairly natural extension to the existing syntax for optional binding conditions.
-Using `let` (or `var`) here makes it abundantly clear that a new variable is being defined, which is especially important when used with mutable value types.
-Using `let` / `var` here also allows us to avoid adding any new keywords to the language.

 ## Detailed design